 - Carefully select the optimum site for the Repeater ensuring that there is a direct line of sight (20 - 30 m) with as many steam traps that are to be monitored as possible, referring to IM-P014-25. - 7.
-Plug in the Repeater to the mains power supply, and proceed to switch it on (do not plug a cable into the network connection). - Note: A Receiver must be installed and be within radio range before a repeater can communicate to the PC. - 8.
-After a short delay the Repeater symbol will appear in the network maintenance window on the PC application software, refer to Section 5.3 Network Maintenance of IM-P014-24. - 9.
-Repeat Steps 6 to 8 if further Repeaters were recommended or required. - 10.Fit a battery to the first Head, refer to IM-P014-16.
+Plug in the Repeater to the mains power supply, and proceed to switch it on (do not plug a cable into the network connection).

+Note: A Receiver must be installed and be within radio range before a repeater can communicate to the PC.

+- After a short delay the Repeater symbol will appear in the network maintenance window on the PC application software, refer to Section 5.3 - Network Maintenance of IM-P014-26. - 9.
+Repeat Steps 6 to 8 if further Repeaters were recommended or required. - 10.
+Fit a battery to the first Head, refer to IM-P014-16.
 As soon as the battery is connected into the Head it will start to transmit and will communicate with the Receiver or Repeater.
-This will show up on the PC software, after 15 to 30 minutes. - Note: If a Head is powered up without a Receiver being powered up first, the Head battery will discharge quickly as the Head is trying to associate itself with a network. - 11.Install the Head unit to the upstream side of the assigned trap (within 150 mm) Please reference IM-P014-16. - 12.Using the software, assign a trap to the Head, refer to Section 5.6 Assigning traps to Heads IM-P014-24. - 13.Repeat Steps 6 to 8 for other STAPS Heads until all traps to be monitored within signal range are completed. - It is recommended to connect all of the Heads in each area of the network associated to a single Repeater or Receiver identified in the site survey. - 14.
+This will show up on the PC software, after 15 to 30 minutes.

+Note: If a Head is powered up without a Receiver being powered up first, the Head battery will discharge quickly as the Head is trying to associate itself with a network.

+- 11. Install the Head unit to the upstream side of the assigned trap (within 150 mm) Please reference IM-P014-16. - 12.
+Using the software, assign a trap to the Head, refer to Section 5.6 Assigning traps to Heads IM-P014-26. - 13.
+Repeat Steps 10 to 12 for other STAPS Heads until all traps to be monitored within signal range are completed. - 14.
 When all the Heads and Repeaters under a Receiver are installed and reporting correctly, it is recommended that a unique PAN ID is set for that section of the network before continuing with other Receiver sections.

-Refer to Section 5.8 of IM-P014-24.
+Refer to Section 5.8 of IM-P014-26.